Return to main index.

 Mammon: Go on.
 I deserve it, I know.
 My brothers...

 - Pragmatic Villainy: His usual strategy is to stay in his treasure vault and let his money do the talking.
 Consequently, his bank is the universal standard, even in his rival Demiurges' territories.
+Or so it seems.
+In actuality, while this may have been an intentional strategy at the start, in the modern day he's so senile he's not even aware of what his bank is doing.

 - Prophet Eyes: He has pearly white eyes in the present day, thanks to centuries spent tallying his wealth and sinking into senility.
 They revert to their original vivid orange when he stirs himself to action and goes to war against Mottom.